Nelson Act of 1889

 Approved by Congress on January 14, 1889, the Nelson Act was the equivalent for reservations in Minnesota to the Dawes Act of 1887, which had mandated allotting communal Indian lands to individual households in Indian Country, and selling the surplus.
 The goal of the Nelson Act was to consolidate Native Americans within the state of Minnesota on a western reservation, and, secondly, to encourage allotment of communal lands to individual households in order to encourage subsistence farming and assimilation.
 It reflected continuing tensions between whites and American Indians in the state.
-Especially after the Dakota Conflict of 1862, many Minnesota white residents were eager to consolidate the reservations, reduce the amount of land controlled by Indians and make the surplus available for sale and settlement by European settlers.
+Especially after the Dakota Conflict of 1862, many Minnesota residents were eager to consolidate the reservations, reduce the amount of land controlled by Indians and make the surplus available for sale and settlement by non-Natives.

 Minnesota congressmen Knute Nelson pushed for the allotment of Ojibwe lands in Northern Minnesota and sale of "surplus" to non-Natives.
 He and others intended to force the Ojibwe to relinquish most of their reservation lands.
 The intention was to relocate the peoples to the westernmost White Earth Reservation.
-All would receive individual allotments, with the remainder to be available for sale to European settlers.
-These actions were illegal and violated the treaties which the US had made with the tribes, but the government proceeded anyway.
+All would receive individual allotments, with the remainder to be available for sale to non-Natives.
 The Red Lake Band of Chippewa agreed to a cession of 3,000,000 acres of land and kept the southern portion of their Reservation adjacent to Red Lake.